zedlopez/ifm/Writing with Inform.md

 [ZL: plenty helpful if you're OtisTDog, memory-leak-finder extraordinaire! ]::

 ``showheap`` shows how many bytes are currently free.
-This is usually not helpful.
+This can sometimes to be helpful to tell when memory is slowly leaking due to a bug.

 ``showverb`` (verbname) lists the Understand information associated with a particular verb.
 Similar information, in a vastly more palatable form, is available in Index / Actions / Commands, so the one time ``showverb`` becomes useful is when Inform is considering the understand lines in the wrong order and producing a result we didn't want: ``showverb`` will show us the order in which the lines are being assessed.
 The challenge will then be to add conditions to the Understand lines to move them into the correct order.